Download Flexera Kubernetes Inventory Agent

 kubectl apply -f fkia.yaml

-When this process indicates success, your Flexera Kubernetes inventory agent is installed and operational on this cluster, and the controller is initialized to maintain its desired state.
+When this process indicates success, your Flexera Kubernetes Inventory Agent is installed and operational on this cluster, and the controller is initialized to maintain its desired state.
 For additional Kubernetes clusters, repeat this process, using modified parameters as appropriate to each one.

 IT Asset Management (Cloud)